jackiehjm/stx-docs/doc/source/security/kubernetes/configure-remote-helm-client-for-non-admin-users.rst

             --clusterrole tiller --serviceaccount ${NAMESPACE}:tiller

 #.
-Initialize the Helm account.
+Initialize Helm v2 access with :command:`helm init` command to start Tiller in the
+    specified NAMESPACE with the specified RBAC credentials.

     .. code-block:: none